argel6767/PeakPerformance/README.md

 # PeakPerformance

-Welcome to **PeakPerformance**, a web fitness application designed to help you track and achieve your fitness goals.
+Welcome to **PeakPerformance**, a fitness application designed to help you track and achieve your fitness goals while connecting with friends.
 This README provides a brief overview of the project and its technologies.

 ## Overview

-**PeakPerformance** is a web-based fitness application that will eventually be available as a mobile app using web view technology.
-The goal of this app is to provide users with a platform to log workouts, track progress, and stay motivated on their fitness journey.
+**PeakPerformance** is a mobile fitness application built with React Native.
+The goal of this app is to provide users with a platform to log workouts, track progress, connect with friends, and stay motivated on their fitness journey through friendly competition.

 ## Technologies

 - **Backend:**
-  - Spring Boot 3.0
+  - Django
   - PostgreSQL

 - **Frontend:**
-  - React
+  - React Native

-- **Mobile Integration:**
-  - Capacitor (for converting the web app into a mobile app)

 ## Features

-- Log workouts and track your progress over time.
+- Log workouts and track your progress over time
-- Set fitness goals and monitor achievements.
+- Set fitness goals and monitor achievements
-- View detailed statistics and analytics of your workouts.
+- View detailed statistics and analytics of your workouts
-- User authentication and personalized profiles.
+- User authentication and personalized profiles
+- Add friends and build your fitness community
+- Compare your progress with friends
+- "Strongest of the Week" feature highlighting which friend made the most strength improvements

 ## Installation